Amitminer/AioDatabase/README.md

 AioDatabase requires a configuration file (`config.yml`) and an SQL queries file (`queries.sql`) to connect to the database and execute queries.
 Sample configurations are provided in the repository.

+## Example Usage

+For a practical example of how to use AioDatabase, check out the [AioDatabase-Example](https://github.com/Amitminer/AioDatabase-Example/) repository.
+It contains sample code demonstrating how to integrate and use AioDatabase in a project.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.